webpack-contrib/css-loader/README.md

 type namedExport = boolean;
 ```

 Default: Depends on the value of the `esModule` option.
-If the value of the `esModule` options is `true`, this value will also be `true`, otherwise it will be `false`.
+If the value of the `esModule` options is `true`, `namedExport` defaults to `true` ; otherwise, it defaults to `false`.

-Enables/disables ES modules named export for locals.
+Enables or disables ES modules named export for locals.

 > [!WARNING]
 >
-> Because it is not allowed to use the `default` class in CSS when the `namedExport` is `true` (since ECMA modules have a reserved keyword `default` for default export), it will be automatically renamed to the `_default` class.
+> The `default` class name cannot be used directly when `namedExport` is `true` because `default` is a reserved keyword in ECMAScript modules.
+It is automatically renamed to `_default`.

 **styles.css**